 Today, tigernuts are mainly cultivated in Africa and Spain.
 Tigernuts travelled to Spain via trade with the Arab and North African communities.
 Called chufa in Spain, they're the key ingredient in a popular drink, horchata de chufa, made with tigernuts blended with water to release their "milk," after which sugar is added to taste.
 In Northern Africa, the vegetable is ground into breads and also pressed into oil.
 The grass is also used as a feed for livestock.

-RELATED: The Spice Box: Getting To Know Nutmeg & Mace
+RELATED: The Spice Box: Getting to Know Lemongrass

 Tigernuts have an almond milk-like flavour, with a slight nutty sweetness.
 To use, these tubers need to be washed thoroughly in cold water and then soaked for at least 12 hours.
 After soaking, they can be ground or cooked according to the recipe used.